-- Frame interviews as a conversation and keep the interview committee small. - Review the job description with the applicant, checking to see if they understand the tasks and what will be expected of them.
+- Frame interviews as a conversation and keep the interview committee small.
+Some of the best interviews are those that introduce the applicant to the space and culture of the program or business, including a company tour or job shadow in the process. - Review the job description with the applicant, checking to see if they understand the tasks and what will be expected of them.